ClusterHQ/dvol/README.md

 * **Branch**: a linear set of commits (one branch of the tree) and a live running point which the database can write to.
 * **Commit**: a point-in-time snapshot of the running point of the current branch, named with a UUID.

-# Docker integration

-Use a `dvol` volume in Docker by specifying `docker run -v name:/path --volume-driver=dvol` or the equivalent `volume_driver` in Compose.

-If a `dvol` volume doesn't exist when it is referenced, it is created on-demand.

-You can also use `dvol` with [Docker Compose](https://docs.docker.com/compose/), which makes for an awesome way to spin up reproducible microservices environments on your laptop.
-With `dvol` you can set `volume_driver: dvol` in order to automatically spin up all the `dvol` volumes for your app described with Docker compose with a single `docker-compose up -d`.

-See [this example](https://github.com/ClusterHQ/dvol/blob/master/demos/moby-dock/docker-compose.yml) for a very simple demo.

 # Usage

 `dvol` copies `git` as closely as possible, but only implements a subset of its commands.